Lymah123/100-days-of-code/daily-journal.md

 - I was able to add two extra features to the app.
 - I read more about URL Parsing and JSON in GO

+Day 58: 21/01/25

+- Today, I didn't have achieved much.
+As I was finding the solution to one bug, I was facing another bug.
+I am still finding my way around it till now.
+One of those frustrating days but I learned some new concepts while solving the problems.